About Me

 Research Interests

-Interests in ML Theory
+Topics in ML Theory

 The research that I find most compelling in machine learning and AI theory is that which is mathematically rigorous, dataset independent and heavy utilizes algebraic constructions and analysis.
-I can be convinced of properties like “intelligence” in a system if you can prove to me in the math that this behaviour emerges.
-Some specific topics I am interested in are:
+I can be convinced of properties like “intelligence” in a system if you can prove to me in the math that this behavior emerges, otherwise I view Deep Learning as a mathematical tool.

 - Aligned & Equivariant ML (e.g. how can we align our models with our scientific knowledge?)

-- Efficient AI/ML (compute and data efficient)
+- Efficient AI/ML (e.g. choosing architectural/training primitives that are compute and data efficient)

 - Sparse Autoencoders and Neural Information Theory